louis77/tuner/README.md

 Maybe it was around this time when I started to feel not only the euphoria that comes with Open Source projects but also the weight of responsibility.
 I feared to move on because I didn't want to break things, so *I* took a break :-).

 Yet, users keep sending bug reports and feature requests.
 I want `Tuner` to live on and be the best tiny internet radio receiver for the Linux environment.

+### You can help translate Tuner into your language

+Tuner translations are now hosted on [Weblate](https://hosted.weblate.org/engage/tuner/).
+Please help by translating Tuner into your language or fix any translation issues.

+Thanks to the Weblate team for generously hosting Tuner for free.

 **Would you be interested in joining the project as a developer or package maintainer?**